-There are a wide range of social enterprises in Ireland, including community enterprises and cooperatives, and many organisations in Dún Laoghaire Rathdown already operate under this model in areas including transport, media, sports / recreation and the arts to name just a few.
+There are a wide range of social enterprises in Ireland and many organisations in Dún Laoghaire Rathdown already operate under this model in sectors including transport, media, sports / recreation and the arts to name just a few.

 - to raise awareness and encourage local community leaders and private individuals to explore setting up a social enterprise

 - to support the development and growth of a social enterprise culture in Dún Laoghaire Rathdown

 A Social Enterprise is an enterprise whose objective is to achieve a social, societal or environmental impact, rather than maximising profit for its owners of shareholders.
 It pursues its objectives by trading on an ongoing basis through the provision of goods and/or services, and by reinvesting surpluses into achieving social objectives.
 It is governed in a fully accountable and transparent manner and is independent of the public sector.
 If dissolved, it should transfer its assets to another organisation with a similar mission.

 We provide business and practical skills support, while also developing owner confidence and personal skills.
 We do this through:

 - Networking opportunities

 Our staff have over 20 years experience working in the non profit sector and, specifically, supporting social enterprises and charities with a trading aspect to their work.
 Contact us with any questions, and for more information about how we can help you